GSA/digitalgov.gov/content/posts/2015-08-25-trends-on-tuesday-web-standards-advocate-advises-adaptive-web-design-for-government-sites.md

   - Trends on Tuesday
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Escalators-quote-Mitch-Hedberg.jpg" alt="I like an escalator because an escalator can never break, it can only become stairs. — Mitch Hedberg" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-400-Escalators-quote-Mitch-Hedberg.jpg" alt="I like an escalator because an escalator can never break, it can only become stairs. — Mitch Hedberg" >}}

 This August, [Aaron Gustafson](http://www.aaron-gustafson.com/), [Web Standards Advocate at Microsoft](http://www.crn.com/news/applications-os/300075586/microsoft-hires-two-open-standards-warriors-and-ex-foes-for-its-developer-evangelism-unit.htm), [industry thought leader and speaker](http://www.aaron-gustafson.com/speaking-engagements/), and an author who wrote a leading book on adaptive web design, spoke to the government tech community at the U.S. General Services Administration and provided many magnificent insights into mobile strategy, design and tech development for reaching the widest audience possible across devices.